Grand Cities Bird Club

 Sedge Wren

 Further along the trail, there is riverine forest, along with ornamental trees remaining from the time this was a residential area.
 During the nesting season, look for Red-headed Woodpecker, Cedar Waxwing, Baltimore Oriole, Rose-breasted Grosbeak, and Indigo Bunting.
-As the trail turns westward toward the pedestrian bridge, old field-type habitat exists where one may find Dickcissel, Bobolink, and Sedge Wren.
+As the trail turns westward toward the pedestrian bridge, old field-type habitat exists where one may find Dickcissel, Bobolink, Clay-colored Sparrow, and Sedge Wren.
 North of the pedestrian bridge, note the emerging cottonwood forest.

 Return to MN Side of Greenway